|Land Area||175,015 km2|

-Explorer, Juan Diaz de Solis, came ashore in the area in 1516, his welcoming was rather unfriendly, as Solis, and most of his landing party were promptly killed by Indians.
+When the Spanish Explorer, Juan Diaz de Solis, came ashore in the area in 1516, his welcoming was rather unfriendly, as Solis, and most of his landing parties were promptly killed by Indians.

 At the beginning of the 19th century, after many decades of forced Spanish control, Jose Gervasio Artigas, an exiled military officer, led the long struggle for political freedom, and that independence came to fruition in 1825.
 Then, in 1828, the State of Uruguay was officially created.